 Most commonly we see SAD during winter months, but some might notice mood changes in spring and summer as well.
 You might be more susceptible to SAD if you:

-- Live at a higher latitudes (resulting in less light in winter seasons)
+- Live at a higher latitudes, like the Pacific Northwest (resulting in less light in winter seasons)

 - Are female